dasmurphy/tinytinyrss-fever-plugin/README.md

 * Reeder - iPhone

+Limited support

+* Mr.Reader - iPad - can currently only load and show items, can **not** read/star items

 ## <a name="installation">Installation</a>

 Upload the ```fever``` folder in the ```plugins``` folder of your TinyTinyRSS installation.
 Enable the plugin in the preferences and set your password for the Fever API.